tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Recall students to the concept of environment variables by asking the following question:

 * Imagine you signed up for 10 APIs, and each API gave you a key.
-It'd be extremely difficult to commit each key to memory, so you need to find some way to save the keys.
+It'd be challenging to commit each key to memory, so you need to find some way to save the keys.
 What are some possible approaches?

   **Answer:** One approach would include tracking the keys in an Excel document.
 The document could be password protected to preserve confidentiality.

   **Answer:** Environment variables could be created, and the keys could be stored in the variables.

-Open the solved version of the jupyter notebook.
+Open the solved version of the Jupyter notebook.
 Next, run the code on every cell and highlight the following:

 * Environment variables are variables just like Python variables; however, instead of being created in a Python application, they're created on a user's computer.